dmbarbour/glas/docs/GlasDesign.md

 But I think this is better to explore after the glas system is more mature.
 Binary trees provide a simple foundation, while acceleration and, later, full data abstraction for applications provides an effective means to escape the limits of this foundation.

-### Object Oriented Programming

-Glas program model isn't designed to support OOP, and I don't intend to encourage OOP.
-However, as a thought experiment:

-One option is to model objects as communicating glas processes.
-In each step, a process can send and receive some messages.
-This design keeps code separate from data in the glas program layer, and simplifies live coding.
-However, all method calls become asynchronous, similar to actors model.
-It is feasible to reify each method call as a new session or subchannel between objects.

-An alternative is to model and accelerate virtual machines that host a collection of objects.
-The virtual machine state would use an optimized internal representation associated with JIT-compiled code.
-If carefully designed, we could also support migration of volumes of objects, i.e. composing and decomposing the collection based on regions.

-Either of these options have some advantages.
-Modeling objects as processes would fit distributed and concurrent programming styles.
-Accelerating a virtual machine could be widely useful in many other cases, and would make scope obvious.

-### Reactive Systems Programming

-Robust reactive systems benefit from precise temporal semantics, abstracting over variable latency and arrival-order non-determinism, and modeling precise synchronization of outputs.

-[Kahn process networks](https://en.wikipedia.org/wiki/Kahn_process_networks) (KPNs) are a viable foundation.
-We can extend KPNs with temporal semantics - every process and message has an implicit logical time, and a process can observe which channel has the next message in temporal order.
-This can be combined with dynamic channels to model open systems.

-KPNs could then be compiled into a lower level model that exposes arrival-order non-determinism, such as glas applications.

-### Static Routing of Effects?
-Reject.

-Currently 'eff' always runs the same handler for an effect.
-It is feasible to modify 'eff' to support static routing, i.e. use `eff:Operator` and an environment of type `Operator -> Handler`.

-This solution hinders dynamic 'eval'.
-We must statically identify the runtime effects potentially used by a subprogram.
-Another issue is that it's tempting to treat 'eff' as a macro namespace, with Operator containing Program values that are integrated into the Handler - it easily becomes awkward to manage namespaces correctly.

-The current form of eff/env fits my goals of maintaining simplicity and comprehensibility, albeit at the cost of shifting more optimization work to depend on abstract interpretation.

-#### Bracketed Effects?
-Reject.

-Bracketing currently requires explicit commands to modify state around an operation, i.e. `seq:[StartEff, Operation, StopEff]`.
-This is error prone, though it can be mitigated by language modules that abstract over the pattern.
-It's tempting to build this pattern into the glas program model.
-But with retrospect, I don't want to extend glas program model only to support patterns.
-That's the responsibility of the language layer.

-### Database Modules
+### Databases as Modules

 It is feasible to design language modules that parse MySQL database files, or other binary database formats (LMDB, MessagePack, Glas Object, etc.).
-Doing so can simplify tooling that supports interactive or graphical programming styles.
+Doing so might simplify use of tooling that outputs such files from a visual or graphical programming environment.

-A relevant concern is that database files will tend to be much larger than text files, and will receive more edits by concentrating program representation into fewer files.
-This makes fine-grained memoization more important.
+A relevant concern is that database files will tend to be much larger than text files, and will receive more edits.
+This could be mitigated by partitioning a database into multiple files.
+But mostly I think we'll need to rely more upon explicit memoization instead of implicit caching per module.

 ### Program Search